- Laїcité (Secularism)

 Demeanour and Interactions

-French society is quite, meaning that the interests of oneself and one’s immediate family take priority.
+French society is quite, meaning that the interests of oneself and one’s take priority.
 Often, appropriate interaction depends on whether a person is within one’s social circle or not.
 Indeed, there are many nuanced social conventions in France.
 With people outside of their social circle, the French are formal and courteous.
 One example is in the French language, with the distinction between ‘vous’ and ‘tu’ (see ‘Verbal’ in Communication).